cdefgah/whatsapp-jpeg-repair/README.md

 It will set the required attributes for both the application file and the runme.sh file.

 You can now put the files downloaded from WhatsApp into the `whatsapp-files` folder.
 Launch the `WhatsAppJpegRepair` application by double-clicking on it.
 Then retrieve the repaired files from the `repaired-files` folder.

+Mac OS users should note that they will need to close the displayed window manually when the text `[Process completed]` appears.

-Please note that no additional window will be displayed, which may not be convenient.
+Please note that Linux users will not see an additional window, which may be inconvenient.

 To control the application's output, open a Terminal window in the application's folder and enter the following command: